 The following factors are particular challenges to the provision of mental health services in rural communities:

-Limited rural health services, and/or services that are not in keeping with current science, increase the odds that people will not get care to prevent problems or reduce their severity in a timely manner.
-Preventing, rather than treating, mental disorder is not only cost effective, but supports quality of life, healthy families and productivity throughout life.
+Limited rural health services and/or services that are not in keeping with current science increase the odds that people will not get care to prevent problems or reduce their severity promptly.
+Preventing, rather than treating, a mental disorder is not only cost-effective but supports quality of life, healthy families, and productivity throughout life.